yanlipnican/typex/README.md

 /**
 * It uses mongoose driver,
 * but i will write Model class based on mongodb driver from npmjs,
-* becouse it has some
+* because it has some limitations.
-* limitations for me.
 */

 export class Post extends Model<IPost> {